Community worship is transformative.

 Preschool thru 3rd grade celebrate Blessed Mary's Birthday.
 On September 8th, the preschool thru 3rd grade celebrate Mary's Birthday with a special prayer service and decorating a birthday card with a cupcake representing each of the students.

-...and provife early opportunities to grow in their faith.
+...and provide early opportunities to grow in their faith.

-Of course, we prepare our children for the sacraments of First Reconciliation, First Eucharist, and Confirmation.
+Of course, we prepare our children for the sacraments of First Reconciliation, Holy Communion, and Confirmation.
 But we also provide a variety of opportunities for our children to practice their faith.

 Leadership in Youth Ministry

-Students are able to be altar server for mass celebrations.
+Students in 4th-8th grades can be trained as altar servers for mass celebrations.

 Environmental Supports for Learning

 Uniforms make a difference.